vsoch/vsoch.github.io/_posts/2013/2013-6-13-k-nearest-neighbor-clustering-knn.md

 ### 2) Construct a distance matrix, where a coordinate (i,j) corresponds to the similarity/distance between observation i and observation j

 To prepare for training, we should calculate all of our distances in advance.
-This means creating a matrix of size m x m, and looping through every combination of observations, calculating this Euclidian distance and putting it in the matrix in the correct coordinate, (i,J).
+This means creating a matrix of size m x m, and looping through every combination of observations, calculating this Euclidean distance and putting it in the matrix in the correct coordinate, (i,J).
 This means that the value at (i,j) will be equivalent to the value at (j,i), and if i = j, since we are calculating the distance of an observation to itself, the matrix should equal 0.

 ### 3) Set a value of K